Multi-Structural Games and Number of Quantifiers: Game based proof of Lemma

 Suppose now that $|L| < 9$.
 On his first move Spoiler will play a move that is as close to the center of $L$ as possible.
 Duplicator will then just have fewer possible moves in the 2nd round when she plays on $L$ because $|L|$ is smaller than in the prior analysis.
 Spoiler still exploits the fact that there are two unplayed elements both to the left and right of the 2nd round moves on the same side of the 1st round moves on $B$ but not on $L$.
 If, for a 2nd round move, Duplicator plays immediately to the right or immediately to the left of Spoiler's round $1$ move, Spoiler will, on his 3rd round move, play on $L$ on top of his 1st move (just as before).
 If Duplicator plays an end move, which is not simultaneously an immediate neighbor of Spoiler's 1st move, then Spoiler will play on top of that move (again, as before).
 On the other hand, if Duplicator plays a move that is two to the right (alternatively, two to the left) of the 1st round move, and the move is not also an end move, then Spoiler will play immediately to the right (alternatively, immediately to the left) of center.
 Analogously, a Duplicator move that is a 2nd-from-end element and not covered in any other case, will be responded to with an end move on the same side.
 In all cases the analysis is exactly as before and results in a Spoiler victory.
 Finally, if $|B| > 10$, the analysis is not particularly different than what we've seen; there is just a bit more ``room'' when picking Spoiler's 2nd round moves, which again must leave at least two unplayed elements both to the right and left.
 All other aspects of the analysis are unchanged.
+Finally, if we have a game with multiple linear orders, $\mathcal B = \{B_i\}, \mathcal L = \{L_j\}$ on the respective sides, with $|B_i| \geq 10$ and $|L_j| \leq 9$, then Spoiler first plays on each liner order in $\mathcal L$ as described above, and then alternates -- the fact that there happen to be multiple linear orders of different sizes has no impact on the strategy.
 The lemma is therefore established. \end{proof}

 It is worth noting that Spoiler's ability to play on top of existing moves was essential to the above Spoiler-winning strategy.
 Suppose such a move were prohibited.
 Consider the situation after Duplicator's 2nd round moves -- see Figure \ref{fig:10_vs_9_counter_move2}.
 Consider just the top $4$ boards in this figure and suppose for the moment that our 3rd round moves were constrained to be on $L(6)$--$L(9)$.
 By the analysis showing that the $5$ \vs $4$ game is Duplicator-winning (proof of Lemma \ref{lemma:g_upper_of_3}), recall that playing two 3rd round moves with both moves either to the left of the 2nd round (blue) moves or to the right of the 2nd round moves would lead to a Duplicator victory.
 Thus, under the assumption that Spoiler does not play on top of an existing move, he would have to play moves on two boards in the $L(1)$--$L(4)$ range.
 But then, for a 3rd round move, Duplicator could mimic any one of these Spoiler moves on the $4$th $B$ board (e.g., playing $B(i)$ if Spoiler played $L(i)$).
 It is then evident that any 4th round move on this 4th $B$ board would be fruitless, while if Spoiler makes his 4th round moves on $L$, one of the moves on the two boards in which Spoiler previously played on $L(1)$--$L(4)$ will allow for a Duplicator victory with respect to the same $4$th $B$ board.